Alipotpot-Rei/Database-Creation-and-SQL-Queries/README.md

 ### SQL Queries

 The csv file of each table in the database is uploaded into the AI chatbot, and I asked the AI chatbot to create questions or instructions which can be answered with SQL queries.
 I also added some questions which I deemed necessary, and which are not included in the questions provided by the AI chatbot.
-The questions range from easy, intermediate and hard in difficulty.
+The questions range from easy to and hard in difficulty.
 Since I have become fond of AI, I also asked AI to help me in creating the SQL queries.

 - Here is the SQL query used in answering my question, " what is the total combined revenue from both food/beverage sales and board game rentals?"
 Food_revenue and rental_revenue are each used as a Common Table Expression (CTE) in a sub-query for calculating the corresponding revenue.
 The food_revenue is calculated by multiplying item prices by quantities sold.
 The rental revenue is calculated by multiplying hourly rates by rental durations.
 For precise decimal calculations, ::numeric casting is used.